Right to repair: Repair-friendly design

 The use of glue or proprietary screws can make repairs more difficult.
 In general, proprietary parts and accessories can make products more difficult to repair, such as Apple's "Lightning" charging ports and adapters, which require a non-standard process to repair, leading the European Union to standardize charging ports for small devices, requiring all devices to use USB-C.

 Accessible spare parts and tools

 Parts and tools needed to make repairs, should be available to everyone, including consumers.

 Software

-Parts pairing prevents parts being swapped without a password that they provide to preferred technicians.
+Parts pairing or Serialization prevents parts being swapped without a password that the manufacturers provide to preferred technicians.
 This and other new ways to lock devices, including digital rights management, have become increasingly popular among manufacturers.
 Using approved parts can increase the cost of the repair, leading many consumers to speed up their upgrade cycle to a new device.

 In addition to access to software updates, the ability to install third-party software is also mentioned as a major goal, which would, for example, allow some devices to be adapted over time.